jetbrains-academy/sql-course/Lesson4/task7/task.md

 ## Join chains
-We can join the results of two tables join with a third table and continue joining as needed.
+We can join the results of joining two tables with a third table and continue joining as needed.
 Let's assume that we have a table `Spacecraft` in our database

 **Spacecraft**